Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: Comparison of PMs with other papers.

 \section{Comparison of PMs with other papers.}

-\citet{mcconnachie20Updated} published PM based on Gaia EDR3 for a large number of dSphs.
+\citet{mcconnachie20Updated} published PM based on Gaia EDR3 for a large number of dwarf galaxies.
 Figure~\ref{fig:compPM} compares values of Table~\ref{tab:pm} to theirs.
-Although values are often consistent within error bars found in this paper, those from \citet{mcconnachie20Updated} appear to be extremely small, because they do not account for Gaia systematics as we have made in using \citet[see also Section~\ref{sec:pm} of this paper]{vasiliev19Systematica}.
+Although values are often consistent within error bars found in this paper, those tabulated by \citet{mcconnachie20Updated} appear to be extremely small.
+This is because they do not account for Gaia systematics as we have made in using \citet[see also Section~\ref{sec:pm} of this paper]{vasiliev19Systematic}, though mentioning their impact in the text.
+We also notice a good agreement within our uncertainties between our values for 9 dwarfs that have been studied by \citet{Vitral2021}, though our uncertainties are larger and there is a small, $<$ 2$\sigma$ discrepancy for Bootes I.

 Figure~\ref{fig:compPMDR2} compares PM values and their errors from EDR3 to those from Gaia DR2 from \citet{fritz18Gaia}.